mattermost/docs/source/administration/config-settings.rst

 Session length for email and AD/LDAP authentication (days)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-She number of days from the last time a user entered their credentials to the expiry of the user's session on email and AD/LDAP authentication.
+Set the number of days from the last time a user entered their credentials to the expiry of the user's session on email and AD/LDAP authentication.

 After changing this setting, the new session length will take effect after the next time the user enters their credentials.